-AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Analyze Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
-Level of Difficulty: 2 Medium
+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

 10. If a taxpayer places only one asset (a building) in service during the fourth quarter of the year, the mid-quarter convention must be used.